McLaren need a title sponsor, says Brown

-NAIROBI Charges against Italian sports agent Federico Rosa over the alleged use of performance-enhancing drugs have been dropped, a Kenyan magistrate said on Tuesday.

-LONDON McLaren need a title sponsor after years without one, the Formula One team's new executive director Zak Brown said on Tuesday.
+LONDON (Reuters) - McLaren need a title sponsor after years without one, the Formula One team's new executive director Zak Brown said on Tuesday.

 In an interview with motorsport.com and autosport.com - part of the Motorsport Network media group of which he is also non-executive chairman - the American marketing expert said McLaren had to find more commercial partners.